cschulzsuper/proxy-objects/README.md

-# proxy-objects
+# Proxy Objects
-A proxy object injection for .NET dependency injection.
+A proxy object injection for the .NET dependency injection.

+:warning: This project is in early development.